-18. MAINTENANCE
+18. Maintenance

-Any defective item is to be recorded in the General Maintenance Register located by the key cupboard in the administration office and in Palm Court.
-The maintenance officer attends GCRH from Monday to Thursday each week.
+Any defective item is to be recorded in the General Maintenance Register located behind the door in the Nurses' Station.
+The maintenance officer attends Rosalie Nursing Care Centre on Mondays and Thursdays and any other time when required.

-Any "out of order" equipment is to have an "out of order" label placed in a prominent location on the equipment and removed from service.
+Any "out of order" equipment is to have a "Caution - do not remove this tag" label (located in Nurses Station) placed in a prominent location on the equipment and be removed from service.
+Record the item on the general maintenance register.